DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/gomesa.md

 ## Phases
 There are two phases of GOMESA revenue sharing:

 **Phase I**: Since 2007, 37.5% of all qualified gulf revenues are shared among the four states and their coastal political subdivisions.
-Revenues are generated from leases in specific planning areas defined in the act.
+Revenues are generated from leases in specific geographic areas defined in the act.
 Additionally, 12.5% of revenues are disbursed to the Land and Water Conservation Fund.

 **Phase II**: The second phase of GOMESA revenue sharing started in fiscal year 2017.
 It expands the [areas that qualify for revenue-sharing (PDF)]({{ site.baseurl }}/downloads/gomesa-map.pdf) under GOMESA.

-Phase II also imposes revenue-sharing caps:
+Phase II also imposes revenue-sharing caps on states and the Land and Water Conservation Fund.
+Overall state revenue-sharing caps are:

 - $375 million for fiscal years 2017–2019
 - $487.5 million for fiscal years 2020 and 2021